Jordan Poole: Warriors' apprentice 'Splash Brother' on learning from all-time great Stephen Curry

 Every game of the NBA Finals is live on Sky Sports: Watch Warriors @ Celtics – Game 3, live on Sky Sports Arena & Main Event, on Wednesday night from 1.45am followed by a repeat on Sky Sports Arena from 8am

-Jordan Poole has made a viable argument of being an apprentice 'Splash Brother' this year.
+Jordan Poole has made a viable argument of being an apprentice 'Splash Brother' this year and his flurry of action in Game 2 showed exactly why.

-His ability to score from very deep, score in rapid bursts and also produce some wonderful creativity off the bounce in terms of creating his own buckets has people at least considering the notion.
+His ability to score from very deep, score in rapid bursts and also produce some wonderful creativity off the bounce in terms of creating his own buckets has people at least considering the notion that Poole (appropriate name for a potential Splash Bro) could follow the two future Hall of Fame guards into Golden State Warriors folklore.

-The Golden State Warriors guard is very much the young apprentice to six-time NBA Finals veterans Stephen Curry and Klay Thompson, with this being his first soiree at the big dance.
+The talented guard, taken with 28th pick in the 2019 draft, is very much the young apprentice to six-time NBA Finals veterans Stephen Curry and Klay Thompson, with this being his first soiree at the big dance.
+In Game 2, though, Poole underlined why some observers believe he is cut of similar cloth with a dramatic half-court buzzer-beater.

+It was part of 17-point outing for him – he also added two rebounds, three assists and a couple of steals – and helped to cap the huge third quarter run which secured an eventual 107-88 victory for the Dubs.

 Poole also started the NBA Playoffs this year, playing ahead of Curry who was still finalising his convalescence from injury at the start of the opening-round series against the Denver Nuggets before the two-time MVP worked his way back into the starting line-up.